 June-August 09:00-18:30 / September-October 09:00-18:00

-* Operating hours are subject to change depending on circumstances.
+* Operating hours are subject to change depending on conditions or circumstances.

 |Cars: 280 parking spaces